ranatlm19/nearby-places-api/README.md

 ```
 The repository-clone-link can be found in the git repository

-Now execute the following command to install all the dependencies needed
+Now execute the following command to install all the dependencies needed (install **npm** before executing the following)
 ```
 npm install
 ```